AlSch092/UltimateAntiCheat/Server/README.md

 - Heartbeat mechanism every 60 seconds (in-progress)

 ## Notice:
-A premium version of this software exists which has been load tested and has built-in database integration, along with improved readability, more detection features; thus this public version may be considered 'lacking' in various ways.
+A premium version of this software exists which has been load tested and has built-in MySql or MSSQL database integration, along with improved readability, more detection features; thus this public version may be considered 'lacking' in various ways.
 The license fee is generally quite affordable and helps towards my basic living expenses.
 Please send me an e-mail if you're interested!